Last updated on September 4th, 2022 at 03:30 pm

-If you’re taking a long from banks, the lending process involves a series of activities that lead to the approval or rejection.
+If you’re taking a loan from banks, the lending process involves a series of activities that lead to approval or rejection.

-Most times, you have to have an active account with the bank before your could access their loan.
+Most times, you have to have an active account with the bank before you could access their loan.

-Collateral is an asset or property the lender can legitimately use to recoup its money in case the borrower defaulted.
+Collateral is an asset or property the lender can legitimately use to recoup its money in case the borrower defaults.

 It’s a security and used as a way to obtain a loan, acting as a protection against potential loss for the lender should the borrower default in his payments.